 An endpoint is obviously important, something to find or a goal to reach.
 However, you should be prepared to stop a lot when on a walk or bike ride with a young person.
 Hunt out interesting places to stop along the way.
 Curiously shaped rocks, interesting trees, benches for a little pitstop.
 Don’t tire them out too soon or you’re in for a long day.

 For younger children, create a list of things to find when you’re out on your walk that you know should be available, or things for them to spot.
-For older children, why not look into a hobby like geocaching which enables you to explore city and countryside in the search for caches.
-It’s a great way to add an end goal to a walk.
+For older children, why not look into a hobby like geocaching which enables you to explore the city and countryside in the search for caches – It’s a great way to add an end goal to a walk!

-It’s always good to have something to show from your trips, make sure you get plenty of photos so they can excitedly show their friends and family members where they’ve been.
+It’s always good to have something to show from your trips, make sure you get plenty of photos so they can show their friends and family members where they’ve been.
+They could also use their photos to create a memory book or collage of their trips!
 Keeping the element of fun fresh in their mind helps make the hurdle of getting them back outside next time a little smaller.

 Looking for something more specific?
 How about these ideas: